National Cybersecurity Workforce Development Program

 UWF CyberSkills2Work Training Program Information

-In 2022, UWF will offer two training pathways to prepare participants for System Administrator and Cyber Defense Analyst work roles.
+In 2025, UWF will offer four training pathways to prepare participants for System Administrator and Cyber Defense Analyst work roles.
 The program will provide asynchronous online training courses, industry certification preparation, and vouchers, digital badges and credentials, professional development, job placement support.

 Visit the UWF CyberSkills2Work Program page to learn more and to apply!